gpospelov/BornAgain/Doc/Sphinx/documentation/working_with_bornagain/using_gui.rst

    :align: center
    :target: ../../_static/gui_sampleview.png

-User constructs the sample by dragging items from item toolbox (1), dropping them on sample canvas (2) and adjusting they properties, if necessary, using property editor (4).
+User constructs the sample by dragging items from item toolbox (1), dropping them on sample canvas (2), connecting items of appropriate types together and adjusting they properties, if necessary, using property editor (4).

 .. note::